 My areas of expertise include drama, early modern culture, the history of emotions, and the work of Shakespeare and his contemporaries.
-My research interrogates the impact of the Reformation on early modern English emotional culture, with a specific focus on the role of pity and compassion in defining English understandings of subjectivity and ‘social’ emotion.
-I have contributed essays to Compassion in Early Modern Europe 1500-1700, and Shakespeare and Emotion (both forthcoming).
-I am the co-editor (with Rachel E. Holmes, CRASSH/Cambridge) of a Special Issue of Forum for Modern Language Studies entitled ‘In Pursuit of Truth: Law and Emotion in Early Modern Europe’.
-I am also currently working on my first monograph, entitled ‘Piteous Overthrows’: Pity and Identity in Early Modern English Drama.
+My monograph, Pity and Identity in the Age of Shakespeare (D.S.
+Brewer, 2021) interrogates the impact of the Reformation on early modern English emotional culture, with a specific focus on the role of pity and compassion in defining English understandings of subjectivity and ‘social’ emotion.
+I have contributed essays to Compassion in Early Modern Europe 1500-1700 (2021), and Shakespeare and Emotion (2020).
+In 2018 I was the co-editor (with Rachel E. Holmes, UCL) of a Special Issue of Forum for Modern Language Studies entitled ‘In Pursuit of Truth: Law and Emotion in Early Modern Europe’.

 In 2017, I was a Visiting Research Fellow at the Australian Research Council Centre for Excellence in the History of Emotions 1100-1800 (University of Adelaide node).